marc0der/bdd-birdseye-view-talk/markdown/0804-impact_mapping_who.md

 ####Who will be Impacted?

-* The Actors, impacted directly or indirectly.
+* Actors, impacted directly or indirectly.
 * Who can produce desired effect?
 * Who can obstruct it?
 * Who are the consumers or users of our product?